aabdelghani/EVProCANBridge/docs/MVP_DOC.md

 Pending

 ### Action Items
-- [x] Gather customer feedback on the current MVP functionality and usability.
+- [x] Gather customer feedback on the current Milestone functionality and usability.
 - [x] Explore additional CAN bus analysis tools that can be integrated with the Raspberry Pi.
 - [ ] Consider developing a more user-friendly interface for setting up CAN bus communication and monitoring.